 The quince tree (Cydonia oblonga) is a relative of the apple and the pear and is native to Europe and parts of Asia.
 Quince can be difficult to find in the U.S. since they are only grown in California.
 The quince is golden yellow and looks like a large lumpy pear, sometimes with a fuzzy gray exterior.
 It is not only unattractive, but it is difficult to eat and doesn't taste good raw.
 When cooked, however, quince release a fruity perfume and change color from pale yellow to deep red.

 In the same manner as jam, quince paste is made by combining the fruit with sugar and water and cooking at a low heat until it thickens to a gelatin consistency.
 The high amount of natural pectin in the quince creates a paste that is so dense the dulce de membrillo is normally sold in squares or bricks and is sliced before serving.
 As long as you can get your hands on some quince, it is not difficult to make your own membrillo.

 In Spain, membrillo is sold in grocery stores and may also be sold in specialty pastry stores.
-In supermarkets you will find it in a sealed plastic container or in blocks by the kilo--you simply tell the clerk how much you want and they will cut a piece for you.
-In the US, you can purchase membrillo in jars or cans at gourmet food or ethnic food stores, or over the internet.
+In supermarkets you will find it in a sealed plastic container or in blocks by the kilo- you simply tell the clerk how much you want and they will cut a piece for you.
+In the U.S., you can purchase membrillo in jars or cans at gourmet food or international food stores, or over the internet.